 Definition of Tacuache

+- In the United States, especially, tacuache is a derogatory insult used by Mexican immigrants.
 This insult is often used as a comparison of someone with a possum or weasel depending on the context.

 Tacuache comes from the name tlacuache and this from the Nahuatl tlacuatzin which means opossum.
 From this perspective, the term is only an idiomatic update to Spanish of a term that has been used in Mexico since ancient times.